 Only the wealthier echelon had the luxury of feather mattresses, furs and fine cloths for sleeping on.

-By the end of Queen Elizabeth’s reign, blanket making had become an industry, and Yorkshire became the key industry location.
+By the end of Queen Elizabeth’s reign, wool blanket making had become an industry, and Yorkshire became the key industry location.
 The wool industry played a huge part in the history of British export, and contributed to building the strength of the British Empire.
 Some of those export links live on today, such as the Basuto Kaross ceremonial blanket of the Basuto warrior, the colourful Hudson’s Bay point blanket of Canada and the symbolic wedding blankets given to newly married couples in China.
 The Hainsworth family have been the guardians of this precious history, and continue to carry forward the traditions and values today, keeping the stories alive for generations to come.